 In 2003 photographer Brian Walski was fired for manipulating photographs he took during the Iraq war.
 This article includes the originals, the altered version, and commentary.

 Photo Tampering throughout History

 Examples and explanations of how famous photographs were altered.

 Primary source document: photos of Vladimir Lenin, Leon Trotsky, and Lev Kamenev, before and after Trotsky and Kamenev were "purged" during the Russian Revolution.

 Snow-Wash: North Korea Doctored Photo Of Kim's Funeral

-Primary source document: evidence of a manipulated photograph from the funeral of President Kim Jong-Il.
+Primary source document: evidence of a manipulated photograph from the 2011 funeral of North Korean President Kim Jong-Il.
 Commentary mentions similar activity during the Russian Revolution.